daydone/happy_birthday_sms.py/README.md

 **NOTE: This is a personal project that is provided as-is, and may not be actively maintained.
 Use at your own discretion.**

 ## Preface
-This project is designed to help me learn DevOps principles, specifically how to use GitHub Actions, Docker, and Python.
+This project is a WORK IN PROGRESS and is designed to help me learn DevOps principles, specifically how to use GitHub Actions, Docker, and Python.

 ## Happy Birthday SMS
 This application automatically sends Happy Birthday messages to your contacts by pulling information from your Apple Contacts and Calendar.